 Information issues are not just domestic challenges for today's professionals; there is a call for people to work in this field throughout the world.
-The School of Information is responding to this need in a variety of different ways, including supporting SI students to pursue international internships as part of the Practical Engagement Program requirements, international research, and exchanges of information with our international counterparts.
+UMSI is responding to this need in a variety of different ways, including supporting students to pursue international internships as part of the Practical Engagement Program requirements, the Global Information Engagement Program, international research, and exchanges of information with our international counterparts.

 Students and faculty regularly pursue international research and collaborations with our partners abroad.
 Students have participated in research projects in Madagascar, Zimbabwe, South Africa, India, amongst many other locations.

-For SI to be a source of internationalization, its equally important to bring our global partners here to our campus.
-SI regularly hosts researchers and other international partners in North Quad to collaborate on research projects or to share information about educational programs, career paths, and professional fields.
-In recent years, SI has hosted students from Japan and German on educational tours and doctoral students from the Netherlands to participate in research projects.
-As a student at SI, you'll have the opportunity to meet a wide range of international visitors to compliment your studies.
+For UMSI to be a source of internationalization, its equally important to bring our global partners here to our campus.
+UMSI regularly hosts researchers and other international partners in North Quad to collaborate on research projects or to share information about educational programs, career paths, and professional fields.
+In recent years, UMSI has hosted students from Japan and German on educational tours and doctoral students from the Netherlands to participate in research projects.
+As a student at UMSI, you'll have the opportunity to meet a wide range of international visitors to compliment your studies.

 The School of Information and the University of Michigan provide a range of funding opportunities and resources for international internships and research.

-External to SI, there are various study abroad opportunities that students can pursue to compliment their degree.
+External to UMSI, there are various study abroad opportunities that students can pursue to compliment their degree.

 Students at the University of Michigan have the opportunity to purchase an excellent travel health insurance package and register travel activities for both education-related and personal international activities.

-If you are interested in pursuing an international internship, research opportunity, funding, or would like to learn more about study abroad, contact Kelly Kowatch to make an appointment to learn about the range of resources available to you.
+If you are interested in pursuing an international internship, research opportunity, funding, or would like to learn more about study abroad, contact Kelly Kowatch to make an appointment to learn about the range of resources available specific to your interests and goals.